Pajsije of Janjevo: Serbian Patriarch

 Patriarch Pajsije used his time in rebuilding and repairing churches, transliterating, and translating books.
 The church in Morača Monastery was painted in 1614 by Hilandar monks.
 Serbian noblemen rebuilt the Dobrilovina Monastery in 1614 and its church in Čukojevac.
 The patriarch was an avid book collector.
 Western diplomats who traveled to the Southeastern Europe bore witness that the Serbian Patriarchate of Peć was well-organized.

 He canonized the last ruler from the Nemanjići dynasty, Emperor Stefan Uroš V. Patriarch Pajsije was forced to visit Constantinople in 1641 to obtain protection from local Turkish governors.

 Death

-Patriarch Pajsije was wounded by a bull in the village of Budosavci.
+Pajsije was wounded by a bull in the village of Budosavci.
 He died a few days later on November 2, 1647, and was buried in Patriarchal Monastery of Peć.